 For when one says, "I am of Paul," and another, "I am of Apollos," are you not mere men?1 Corinthians 3:4(NASB)

-Paul was very concerned about the disorder, division and internal disputes that were erupting in the Corinthian Church.
-It seems that little groups or different sects were forming within the body of Christ, with each one stating their preference for a different Church leader.
+Paul was very concerned about the disorder, division, and internal disputes that were erupting in the Corinthian Church.
+It seems that little groups or different sects were forming within the Body of Christ, with each one stating their preference for a different leader.